dailybruin/the-stack/_posts/2021-04-25-covid-grade-inflation.md

 </section>
 <p class = 'caption'>Each pie chart shows the percentage breakdown of all grades received by students by grading basis selection (letter grade or pass/no pass).</p>

 Over 90% of grades received by students were taken for a letter grade both during in-person and online learning.
-The number of pass/no pass grades increased 45% from summer 2019 to summer 2020 and increased 72% from fall 2019 to fall 2020.
+For fall and summer quarters combined, the proportion of pass/no pass grades was 56% higher during online learning in 2020 compared to in-person learning in 2019.

 ### Moving Forward

-With the announcement that [80% of classes will be in person](https://dailybruin.com/2021/04/02/ucla-announces-preliminary-plans-for-fall-return-to-campus-in-person-instruction) in the fall,some students have expressed concerns about returning fully to normal.
-According to the Academic Senate’s webpage, the accommodations on pass/no pass will not be extended to fall 2021.
+After UCLA announced that around [80% of classes will be in person](https://dailybruin.com/2021/04/02/ucla-announces-preliminary-plans-for-fall-return-to-campus-in-person-instruction) in the fall, some students have expressed concerns about returning fully to normal.
+According to the Academic Senate’s webpage, the accommodations on pass/no pass will not be extended to fall 2021 (CQ1).

-“I hope professors realize we're not going to be able to just go back to normal after doing it this way for so long,” said Price.
-“It’s not going to be like an instant thing, especially for the first years or people who only know online education, it's going to be a bit hard.”
-(CQ 10)
+“I hope professors realize we're not going to be able to just go back to normal after doing it this way for so long,” Price said.
+“It’s not going to be like an instant thing, especially for the first years or people who only know online education, it's going to be hard.”
+(CQ 18)

 ### About the Data